ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     Less memory is required, since no hashes need to be stored.
 Also, no communication is needed, so the routine should scale better as the number of walkers grows.

-**FIXHFDOUBSSHIFT** [DoubsShift]
+**FIXSHELLSHIFT** [ShellFix] [FixShift]
-    Default 0.D0
+    Default 0,0.D0

     An FCIMC option.
-With this, the shift is fixed at a value given here, but only for the HF and doubles.
+With this, the shift is fixed at a value given here, but only for the excitation levels at a value of ShellFix or lower.
 This will almost definitly give the wrong answers for both the energy and the shift, but may be of use in equilibration steps to maintain particle density at low excitations, before writing out the data and letting the shift change.

 **UNBIASPGENINPROJE**
     Default false